velipso/sink/docs/embedding.md

 See [cmd.c](https://github.com/voidqk/sink/blob/master/src/cmd.c) or
 [cmd.ts](https://github.com/voidqk/sink/blob/master/src/cmd.ts) for example implementations of these functions.
-Note that the TypeScript/JavaScript version must deal with Promises correctly, and can return a Promise if the operations are asynchronous.
+Note that the TypeScript/JavaScript version must return a Promise.

 The `user` field is passed through to the `incuser` argument in the functions, at your discretion.